google/comprehensive-rust/TRANSLATIONS.md

 MDBOOK_BOOK__LANGUAGE=xx mdbook build -d book/xx
 ```

-This will update the book's language to `xx`, it will make the `mdbook-gettext`
+This will tell the `mdbook-gettext` preprocessor to translate the book using the
-preprocessor become active and tell it to use the `po/xx.po` file, and finally
-it will redirect the output to `book/xx`.
+`po/xx.po` file.
+The HTML output can be found in `book/xx/html/`.

 ### Serving a Translation